Biplab96Das/Next-word-prediction-using-Transformers/README.md

 # Next word prediction
-Simple application using transformers models to predict next word or a masked word in a sentence.
+Simple application using transformer models to predict the next word or a masked word in a sentence.

 The purpose is to demo and compare the main models available up to date.

-The first load take a long time since the application will download all the models.
+The first load takes a long time since the application will download all the models.
 Beside 6 models running, inference time is acceptable even in CPU.

 ### Application
 This app implements two variants of the same task (predict <mask> token).
-The first one consider the "<mask>" is at end of the sentence, simulating a prediction of the next word of the sentece.
+The first one considers the mask word in between a sentence and the second one predicts the word at the end of the sentence, simulating a prediction of the next word of the sentence.

 The second variant is necessary to include a <mask> token where you want the model to predict the word.